|

 the seat of the government of Australia, Canberra

-and agencies.
-It is also the location of many
+agencies.
+It is also the location of many social and

-such as the National Gallery of Australia and
+as the National Gallery of Australia and the National

 Wikipedia).